I. The Scriptures

 Matthew 16:15-19; 18:15-20; Acts 2:41-42,47; 5:11-14; 6:3-6; 13:1-3; 14:23,27; 15:1-30; 16:5; 20:28; Romans 1:7; 1 Corinthians 1:2; 3:16; 5:4-5; 7:17; 9:13-14; 12; Ephesians 1:22-23; 2:19-22; 3:8-11,21; 5:22-32; Philippians 1:1; Colossians 1:18; 1 Timothy 2:9-14; 3:1-15; 4:14; Hebrews 11:39-40; 1 Peter 5:1-4; Revelation 2-3; 21:2-3.

 VIII.
-The Family
+Marriage and The Family

 We believe that at the beginning of human history God ordained the family as the foundational institution of human society.
-God created and defined marriage as a covenant between one man and one woman so that we might reflect His image, become more like Christ, reflect the unity of Christ and the Church, and take part in God’s plan to fill the earth with worshippers through having and raising faithful children.
+God created and defined marriage as a single, exclusive, lifelong covenant union between one man and one woman so that we might reflect His image, become more like Christ, reflect the unity of Christ and the Church, and take part in God’s plan to fill the earth with worshippers through having and raising faithful children.